akostrik/stage_telegram_python/README.md

 Integration of LLM to analyze the context of messages significantly improved detection accuracy but has its own set of challenges, especially false positives.

-Extracting of detailed information (like the main subject, the people it deals with, etc) from a message, that is "undesrstanding" of the meaning of a message, didn't worked correctly because of the poor quality of the analysis.
+Extracting of detailed information (like the main subject, the people it deals with, etc) from a message, that is "understanding" of the meaning of a message, didn't worked correctly because of the poor quality of the analysis.
 Sorry for the example in Russian.

-The direct question to OpenAI, _Is there any marks of the propagande in this message?_, also didn't work correctly.
+The direct question to OpenAI, _Is there any marks of the propaganda in this message?_, also didn't work correctly.

 User Feedback Mechanism, where the user could flag incorrect detections, was the first step towards a self-improving system.

-Keeping the data only in the application memory, and not in the database, prevented the application to have acces to the results of the previous executions.
-Channels identificators to follow was fixed direclty in the code.
+Keeping the data only in the application memory, and not in the database, prevented the application from having access to the results of the previous executions.
+Channels identificators was fixed directlty in the code.

 The experimentations were important to understand challenges to face.